fieldtrip/website/tutorial/mvpa_light.md

     mv_plot_result(stat.mvpa, stat.time, stat.freq)

 This yields a _[freq x time]_ matrix of classification accuracies.
 However, we are not limited to a classification for every time-frequency point.
-A large array of different multivariate analyses can be realized by changing the value of `cfg.features`, let us look at some of the options:
+A large array of different multivariate analyses can be realized by changing the value of `cfg.features`.
+Let us look at some of the options:

-- `'time'`: if time serves as features, a search is performed across channels and frequencies.
+- `cfg.features = 'time'`: if time serves as features, a search is performed across channels and frequencies.
 Therefore, the result is a _[chan x freq]_ matrix of classification accuracies.
-- `'freq'`: the result is a _[chan x time]_ matrix of classification accuracies.
+- `cfg.features = 'freq'`: the result is a _[chan x time]_ matrix of classification accuracies.
-- `[]`: in this case, a search is performed across all dimensions yielding a _[chan x freq x time]_ array.
+- `cfg.features = []`: in this case, a search is performed across all dimensions yielding a _[chan x freq x time]_ array.
-- `{'chan' 'freq'}`: multiple feature dimensions can be specified by providing a cell array.
+- `cfg.features = {'chan' 'freq'}`: multiple feature dimensions can be specified by providing a cell array.
 In this example, channels and frequencies are combined into a long feature vector and a classification is performed for every time point, yielding a _[time x 1]_ vector.

 ### Exercise 4

 {% include markup/info %}
-Building on the previous example, perform an analysis for every frequency bin, using channels and time points as features.
+Building on the previous example, perform a classification analysis for every frequency bin.
+To this end, use channels and time points as features.
 {% include markup/end %}
 <!--
 Confirm that kernel FDA with a linear